2609 Queensway Prince George, B.C. V2L 1N3 Tel: (250) 563-1236 Member Login

 Download the PDF

-The BC Northern Real Estate Board (BCNREB) reports 2033 properties sold through the Multiple Listing Service® (MLS®) in the first six months of 2023, down from the 2920 sales reported in the first half of 2022.
-The value of these properties was $830 million compared with $1.2 billion in 2022.
-At the end of June, there were 3551 properties of all types available for purchase through the MLS® of BCNREB, up from 1349 at the same time last year.
+The BC Northern Real Estate Board (BCNREB) reported 822 sales with a value of $329,166,021 through the Multiple Listing Service® (MLS®) in the first quarter of 2024.
+This compares with 719 sales worth $266,872,956 to the end of March 2023.
+As of March 31st, there were 2901 properties of all types available for purchase through the MLS® compared to 2862 at this time last year.

 By Region:

-Iskut/Atlin: This is a new major area added to the statistics.
-These statistics used to be a part of the Terrace area statistics.
-5 properties worth $1.2 million have changed hands so far this year in the Iskut/Atlin area, compared to 3 properties worth $1.3 million in 2022.
-As of June 30th, there were 11 properties of all types available through the MLS® in the Iskut/Atlin area.
+Iskut/Atlin: 1 property worth $48,000 has changed hands in 2024; compared to 4 properties worth $1 million in 2023.
+As of March 31st, there were 11 properties of all types available through the MLS® in the Iskut/Atlin area.

-Houston: 23 properties worth $5.9 million have changed hands so far this year, compared to 35 properties worth $8.5 million in 2022.
-As of June 30th, there were 39 properties of all types available through the MLS® in the Houston area.
+Hazelton/Highway 37: 2 properties worth $322,000 have changed hands in 2024; compared to 5 properties worth $888,000 in 2023.
+As of March 31st, there were 24 properties of all types available through the MLS® in the Hazelton/Highway 37 area.

-Fort St. James: 15 properties worth $3.3 million have sold through the MLS® in the Fort St. James area so far this year, compared with 36 properties worth $7.6 million in the first six months of 2022.
-At the end of June there were 45 properties of all types available for purchase through the MLS® in the Fort St. James area.
+Fort Nelson: 15 (17) properties worth $2.3 million ($2.1 million) were reported sold through the MLS® since the beginning of the year.
+At the end of March there were 108 (112) properties available for purchase through the MLS® in the Fort Nelson area.

-Prince George: In the City of Prince George, 542 properties worth $252.5 million have changed hands so far this year, compared with 803 properties worth $369.7 million in the first six months of last year.
-In the western part of the city, the median price of the 111 single-family homes that have sold through MLS® was $455,000.
-In the area east of the bypass, the 67 single-family homes that sold had a median price of $375,000.
-In the northern part of the city 61 single-family homes sold with a median price of $520,000.
-The 91 single-family homes that sold in the southwest section of the city had a median sale price of $570,000.
-At the end of June there were 704 properties of all types available for purchase through the MLS® in the City of Prince George.
+City of Prince George: 237 (186) properties of all types, worth $116.8 million ($81.4 million), have changed hands in the first 3 months of 2024 in the City of Prince George.
+In the western part of the City, the median price of the 46 single-family homes that have sold on MLS® was $ $462,450 ($425,000).
+In the area east of the by-pass, the 29 single-family homes that sold had a median value of $ $430,000 ($370,000).
+In the northern part of the city, commonly referred to as “the Hart”, 24 single-family homes sold with a median price of $542,450 ($465,000).
+In the southwestern section of the city, 38 homes have sold since January with a median price of $532,500 ($590,000).
+At the end of March there were 650 (685) properties of all types available on the MLS® within the city limits.

 REALTOR® and MLS® trademarks owned or controlled by The Canadian Real Estate Association.
 Used under license.